Data in Action

 ktoe

-Kilotons of oil equivalent (ktoe) – energy unit corresponding to 1,000 tons of crude oil (approx. 11.63 GWh).
+Kilotonnes of oil equivalent (ktoe) – an energy unit corresponding to 1,000 tonnes of oil equivalent (approx. 11.63 GWh).

 ktCO₂eq